gavinfielder/pft/README.md

  ### What to be AWARE of
  OS implemetation differences
  - For example, NULL output for %p Linux "(nil)" verse MacOS "0x0"
- - If developing on Linux test on MacOS before submission
+ - If developing on Linux test on macOS before submission

 # Other Documentation